scrollodex/hugo-bi/README.md

 This was tested with Docker `20.10.5+dfsg1, build 55c4c88` (from the Debian package).

- ## Author

-### Dockerized build using air2hugo
+# Dockerized build using air2hugo

 This ignores the npm code and uses the go-based "air2hugo" system.

-Create the container image:
+## Create the container image

 ```
 make build
 ```

-Use the container image:
+## Do ONE UPDATE using the container

 In the same place as the Makefile: